Home

 What Are Mahavidyas?

-Taking the definitions above in consideration, Mahavidya is literally translated to mean "supreme wisdom."
+Taking the definitions above in consideration, Mahavidya is literally translated to mean “supreme wisdom.”
 Mahavidyas are representative of the ten dominant Hindu goddesses.
-They are symbols of whole gamut of feminine divinity.
-Primarily, they are depicted as extremely powerful goddesses to be reckoned within the Hindu pantheon of deities.
+They are symbols of the whole gamut of feminine divinity.
+Primarily, they are depicted as extremely powerful goddesses to be reckoned with in the Hindu bevy of devi’s.

 The ten Mahavidyas are as follows: